arr-ai/arrai/docs/std-encoding.md

 let shop = decodeSyslPb('Module', //os.file("../translate/pb/test/petshop.pb"));
 ```

-In this code line, `'Module'` is the root message type it want to start build arrai value from, `//os.file('../translate/pb/test/petshop.pb')` is binary file of protocol buffers message which is used as data source to build arrai value.
+In this code line, `'Module'` is the root message type it want to start building arrai value from, `//os.file('../translate/pb/test/petshop.pb')` is binary file of protocol buffers message which is used as data source to build arrai value.

 [More sample code and data details](https://github.com/arr-ai/arrai/blob/master/syntax/pb_test.go)